dirslashls/sqlframes-react-demo/README.md

 	1. App primarily uses SQL Frames
 2. Bundling for on-demand loading
 	1. App may use SQL Frames
-	2. Improve initial rendering UX by rendering the some parts of the application and loading the rest with appropriate indicator like spinners.
+	2. Improve initial rendering UX by rendering some parts of the application and loading the rest with appropriate indicator like spinners.

 The default configuration accessible at `/index.html` uses the first option.
 To try out the second option, go to [webpack.common.js](/config/webpack.common.js) and look for _full app_ and _dynamic loading_ and comment one of the lines as required and restart the server.
 The dynamic loading option is available at `/wrapper_index.html`.

-> Note: The reason for this complexity is that in dev-server mode webpack seems to have issues with multiple entries ([see this](https://github.com/webpack/webpack-dev-server/issues/2692)).
+> Note: The reason for this manual step is that in dev-server mode webpack seems to have issues with multiple entries ([see this](https://github.com/webpack/webpack-dev-server/issues/2692)).
 This is not an issue for the production build (`yarn build`)